-- 1. Ensure the payload will have enough clearance when nested. - Close the Drain Cock. - 3.
-Decrease the tension on the uppermost Guy Lines until there is slack in the lines.
-Never attempt to unlock a mast collar with tension on the Guy Lines above it.
-Guy Lines to mast sections not currently being lowered should remain tensioned.
-When decreasing the tension on the Guy Lines, begin at two locations opposite of each other, and gradually decrease tension on each Guy Line while observing to ensure the mast is not bending too far towards one side. - Note: Do not leave Mast Systems that requiring Guy Lines unguyed.
-If the Mast System has not been lowered, and personnel will not be available to operate the Guy Lines, re-guy the mast. - 4.
-Pressurize the mast to lift the payload weight off the Latch Pins.
-The Latch Pins should move freely with proper pressure.
+- 1. Ensure the payload will have enough clearance when nested. - 2.
+Close the drain cock. - 3.
+Decrease the tension on the uppermost guy lines until there is slack in the lines.
+Never attempt to unlock a mast collar with tension on the guy lines above it.
+Guy lines to mast sections not currently being lowered should remain tensioned.
+When decreasing the tension on the guy lines, begin at two locations opposite of each other, and gradually decrease tension on each guy line while observing to ensure the mast is not bending too far towards one side.

+Note: Do not leave mast systems that require guy lines unguyed.
+If the mast system has not been lowered, and personnel will not be available to operate the guy lines, re-guy the mast.

+- 4. Pressurize the mast to lift the payload weight off the latch pins.
+The latch pins should move freely with proper pressure.
 Do not over-pressurize the mast.
 Over-pressurizing the mast could cause locks to jam. - 5.
-While pressurizing the mast, lightly pull down on the top Trip Line attached to the smallest collar.
-Do not pull hard, tug, or jerk on the Trip Line, or damage to the mast locks could occur.
+While pressurizing the mast, lightly pull down on the top trip line attached to the smallest collar.
+Do not pull hard, tug, or jerk on the trip line, or damage to the mast locks could occur.
 Typically, only approximately 5 to 10 lb.
 (2.3 to 4.5 kg) of pressure will be necessary. - You should feel the locks open without needing to apply substantial pressure.
 Observe the Latch Levers to confirm they have unlocked.
-When unlocked, they should both be pointing down at about a 45° angle from the collar ears. - Exhaust air from the mast while continuing to hold down the Trip Line until the Top Tube is retracted.
+When unlocked, they should both be pointing down at about a 45° angle from the collar ears. - 6.
+Exhaust air from the mast while continuing to hold down the trip line until the top tube is retracted.
 The mast will retract by its own weight, and the weight of the payload.
-Maintain visual contact with the mast during retraction to avoid cable and/or payload hang-ups. - Gently pull Guy Lines and Trip Lines away from the mast as it is lowered.
-Keeping Guy Lines and Trip Lines organized will facilitate coiling the lines for storage, or preparing the lines for the next mast extension

-- 7. When the Top Tube is retracted, stop exhausting air from the mast, and release the Trip Line.
-The spring-loaded Latch Pins will lock this tube in the nested position. - 8.
+Maintain visual contact with the mast during retraction to avoid cable and/or payload hang-ups. - Gently pull guy lines and trip lines away from the mast as it is lowered.
+Keeping guy lines and trip lines organized will facilitate coiling the lines for storage, or preparing the lines for the next mast extension - 7.
+When the top tube is retracted, stop exhausting air from the mast, and release the trip line.
+The spring-loaded latch pins will lock this tube in the nested position. - 8.
 Repeat the same procedure for each subsequent tube going from smallest to largest until the mast is completely nested. - 9.
-Periodically open the Drain Cock when exhausting the mast to drain off any accumulated water. - 10.
-Disconnect the Air Supply while the mast is not in use to eliminate the possibility of inadvertent mast extension. - 11.
-Remove the Guy Lines. - 12.
-Remove the Trip Lines. - 13.
+Periodically open the drain cock when exhausting the mast to drain off any accumulated water. - 10.
+Disconnect the air supply while the mast is not in use to eliminate the possibility of inadvertent mast extension. - 11.
+Remove the guy lines. - 12.
+Remove the trip lines. - 13.
 Remove the payload. - 14.
-Fit the Mast Top Cover over the mast and secure it in place to protect the mast from water and debris. - 15.
-Open the Drain Cock when the mast is not in use.
+Fit the mast top cover over the mast and secure it in place to protect the mast from water and debris. - 15.
+Open the drain cock when the mast is not in use.

 Note: The operator should always visually confirm the mast is entirely retracted before moving the vehicle.
-For further information on transporting the Mast System, see Section 4.
+For further information on transporting the mast system, see Section 7.